andaze/WebCorporate/content/solution/amp/index.en.md

 {{< br >}}

-### Effect of introduction
+## Effect of introduction

-- Reduce the time users spend waiting for pages to be displayed.
+* ・Reduce the time users spend waiting for pages to be displayed.
-- Increased site traffic and revenue
+* ・Increased site traffic and revenue
-- Increased probability of articles being read
+* ・Increased probability of articles being read
-- Prevent site abandonment rate information
+* ・Prevent site abandonment rate information
-- Stress-free for users
+* ・Stress-free for users

 > Relationship between display speed and site return rate